Can You Vote Absentee?

 Return by mail: postmarked by 12:01 AM CT, November 4, 2014

 Return by mail: received by 12 PM CT, November 7, 2014

 Return by email/fax: received by** 7 PM CT, November 4, 2014

 Please mail your voting materials early enough to account for mail delivery times.
 Check the recommended mailing dates section in Chapter 1 for details.

-*The registration deadline for UOCAVA voters using the Federal Write-In Absentee Ballot (FWAB) is 5 pm CT the day before Election Day.
+*The registration deadline for UOCAVA voters using the Federal Write-In Absentee Ballot (FWAB) is the fourth Tuesday prior to the Election Day.

-**Only hostile pay zone voters may return their ballots by email or fax.
+**Only hostile fire zone voters may return their ballots by email or fax.